Guatemala: Pérez Molina government and "La Línea"

-Jimmy Morales and Alejandro Giammattei in power (2015-present)
+Jimmy Morales and Alejandro Giammattei in power (2016–2024)

 In the October 2015 presidential election, former TV comedian Jimmy Morales was elected as the new president of Guatemala after huge anti-corruption demonstrations.
 He took office in January 2016.

-In January 2017, President Morales announced that Guatemala will move its embassy in Israel to Jerusalem, becoming the first nation to follow the United States.
+In December 2017, President Morales announced that Guatemala will move its embassy in Israel to Jerusalem, becoming the first nation to follow the United States.

 In January 2020, Alejandro Giammattei replaced Jimmy Morales as the president of Guatemala.
 Giammattei had won the presidential election in August 2019 with his "tough-on-crime" agenda.